void-linux/void-docs/src/config/graphical-session/wayland.md

 ## Configuration

-The Wayland API uses the `XDG_RUNTIME_DIR` environment variable to determine the directory for the Wayland socket.
+The Wayland library uses the `XDG_RUNTIME_DIR` environment variable to determine the directory for the Wayland socket.

 Install `elogind` as your [session manager](../session-management.md) to automatically setup `XDG_RUNTIME_DIR`.